BBC News: IDF Questions on Fall of Israel Border Post Nahal Oz By Hamas On 7 October

 “There were more than 70 different breaches… Over 3,000 terrorists…They knew they didn’t possess the quality, so they went for quantity.”

-Israeli reported that a video was filmed around the same time and shows young surveillance officers who were captured by armed Hamas at Nahal Oz.
+Israeli media reported that a video was filmed around the same time and shows young surveillance officers who were captured by armed Hamas at Nahal Oz.

 “You dogs, you will be stepped on,” a man is heard saying, as the women’s faces are pressed against the wall, with their hands tied.